BMILAB/scLINE/README.md

 ## 1	Overview
 scLINE is an R package for dimension reduction of single-cell RNA-seq data. scLINE integrates the single-cell RNA-seq data and multiple gene networks collated from public databases, supplementing inter-gene interactions to solve the problem of missing information caused by drop-out events.
 ![](https://github.com/BMILAB/scLINE/raw/master/figure/fig1.jpg)
+            **Figure 1.** Overview of scLINE.
+(A) Construction of cell-gene networks based on scRNA-seq data.
+(B) Integrate and build gene networks based on multiple genetic interactions databases.
+(C) In each iteration, the edges in the cell-gene network are selected, and the corresponding low-dimensional vectors of cell and gene are updated based on the expression information and the integrated gene relationships.
+Train the model to get the low-dimensional representation of cells and genes.
 ## 2	Installation
 You can install scLINE from github with:
 ```R